 As you travel outside of your home country, much of the internet you use will be connecting to public WiFi.
 Whether you realize it or not, these public connections are NOT secure and leave you vulnerable to hacks, stolen passwords, and worse.

 VPNs were developed to encrypt your data so that no matter where you’re connecting from, the data you transmit (banking info, passwords, emails) remains private.
 It’s just an added bonus that this technology also help you tunnel past internet censorship!

 If you’re still with me, I imagine you’ve decided you need a VPN.
 So, now let’s go over the basics of the best VPN for China.

 China Internet Basics and VPN Tips

 After having run an online business in China for many years, I’ve learned a lot about how to cope with China’s internet and how to find/use a good VPN.
 Hopefully, you’ll find these tips valuable as well.

-So, let’s go through these tips one-by-one to bring you up to speed.
+So, let’s go through these four tips one-by-one to bring you up to speed.

 #1: China’s Internet Isn’t Centralized

 Most people I speak with see China’s internet – or any nation-state internet – as a centralized system, meaning they think it’s all controlled through a single entry/exit point somewhere in Beijing.